SarahGrozav1/growwithmeblog/README.md

 #### Logout Page

+- This feature is presenting logout form wich is a part of django-allauth
-- This is login page where user can login if he already register once
+- This is logout page where user can logout
 - It consists of navbar, hero-section and a footer

 <details><summary>See Login Page</summary>